Keyboard shortcuts

 import "base:runtime"

-file, error := os.open("path/to/file")
+file, err := os.open("path/to/file")

-switch e in error {
+switch e in err {

 case os.General_Error: